learning-process/parallel_programming_course/README.md

   * `std::thread`

 ## Rules for submissions
 1. You are not supposed to trigger CI jobs by frequent updates of your pull request.
-First you should test you work locally with all the scripts (code style)
+First you should test you work locally with all the scripts (code style).
     * Respect others time and don't slow down the job queue
-2. Carefully check if the program can hang
+2. Carefully check if the program can hang.

 ## 0. Download all submodules
   ```